Wealth Manager – Dallas, TX

 Think of Tom as the Yoda of wealth management.
 While more handsome and slightly taller, Tom’s wisdom and calm demeanor mirror that of the most respected Jedi Master.

-From his life experiences to his education to his uncommon ability to separate emotion from thoughtful decision-making, Tom possesses a truly unique blend of skills and knowledge that benefits each of our clients.
+From his life experiences to his education to his uncommon ability to separate emotion from thoughtful decision-making, Tom possesses a truly distinct blend of skills and knowledge that benefits each of our clients.
 Most importantly, it is his willingness to teach and share that makes Tom such a wonderful resource for clients and coworkers.

 One Piece of Advice